-Fergus Walsh practically played himself in this film since he was the actual interviewer of the real Anne Turner for the BBC back in 2006.
+Fergus Walsh practically played himself in this movie since he was the interviewer of the real Anne Turner for the BBC back in 2006.
 See more »

 In January trees in Switzerland are bald.
 The filming must have taken place in summertime.
 See more »